gabriel-vernilo/CTF-WriteUps/Hack The Box/challanges/crypto/Templed.md

 72 84 66 123 77 48 78 107 115 95 107 78 51 119 33 12 125

-convert decimal to ASCII
+to get the flag, convert this text from decimal to ASCII;

-finished, we have the flag;